 If alignment is the fundamental challenge, why hasn’t it already been solved in software?
-In many ways alignment represents a natural next challenge for the enterprise.
 When I co-founded Jive Software in 2001, we had the incredible good fortune to build a $200M business helping organizations work better together.
-Jive enabled collaboration by opening new communication channels across offices and timezones.
+Jive enabled collaboration by opening new communication channels across offices and time zones.
 For our customers, it was a minor revelation.

-Today, collaboration platforms and productivity tools are an integral part of the modern enterprise.
-But the focus is shifting once again, and productivity is no longer enough.
+Today, collaboration platforms and productivity tools are an integral part of the modern enterprise but the focus is expanding.
+Productivity and task tracking are no longer enough.
 A new generation of workers are demanding an answer to Stewart Butterfield’s challenge.
 Just as collaboration gave way to productivity, the next opportunity is to level-up from tactics to strategy and finally tackle alignment.